-This supplement provide guideline for ITU-T members on the principles on streamlining Resolutions, and how to propose draft new and revised in-force WTSA Resolutions in the preparation for WTSA .
+This supplement provide guideline for ITU-T members on the principles of streamlining Resolutions, and how to propose draft new and revised in-force World Telecommunication Standardization Assembly (WTSA) Resolutions in the preparation for WTSA .

-The review of WTSA Resolutions include editorial updates, identify overlap, identify candidates for merging or suppression, how to simplify/shortening Resolutions, prepare consolidated draft texts, active involvement of the regional telecommunication organizations in pre-WTSA deliberations.
+The review of WTSA Resolutions include editorial updates, identifying overlap, identifying candidates for merging or suppression, simplifying/shortening Resolutions, prepare consolidated draft texts, and actively involving the regional telecommunication organizations (RTOs) in pre-WTSA deliberations.